isEmmanuelOlowe/W07-Practical/Report.md

 It was decided to make the connection a private variable of the Database class.
 This design decision was chosen to allow for the use of the same connection to the database used across any of the `query*` methods without having to create a connection to the database in every single method.
 So instead the connection is opened in the constructor of the Database class and closed with the `close` method.

 It was decided to implement: `query1`, `query4`, `query6`, `query7` as views in the SQL database. this allowed for the generalisation of behaviours in to functions e.g. `getViews()`.
 These queries were the optimal to implement as views since they did not require input from the user so it would be easy to make a view which represents the data they contain.
+A view was not made for `query5` as it was implemented as two as the query was too slow (discussed further in evaluation), instead it was implemented in two queries with additional java code.

 Through the program when a string or concatenation  gets too long involving the concatenation of string, concatenation is taken onto a new line to maintain the readability.  e.g.